Esophagitis and Stricture

 General measures the patient can take to treat esophagitis are:

 - Avoid eating for 2 hours before going to bed.

 - Eliminate excessive bending, lifting, abdominal exercises, girdles, and tight belts, all of which increase abdominal pressure and provoke reflux.

 - If overweight, lose weight.
 Being overweight causes reflux.

 - Eliminate or significantly reduce consumption of nicotine (cigarettes), fatty foods, alcohol, coffee, chocolate, and peppermint.

-- Elevate the head of the bed 8″ to 10″ by placing pillows or a wedge under the upper part of the mattress.
+- Elevate the head of the bed 8″ to 10″ by placing pillows or a wedge under the upper part of the mattress or blocks on the floor beneath the bed posts.
 In this way, gravity helps keep stomach juices out of the esophagus during sleep.

 Other Treatments Include:

 - Antacids — These can be used often.
 Generally, antacids should be taken 30 to 60 minutes after eating and at bedtime.
-Liquids are preferred to tablets, with the strongest being Maalox II, Mylanta II, Gelusil II, and Extra Strength Riopan.
+These products are available as liquids or tablets and include Maalox II, Mylanta II, Gelusil II, Extra Strength Riopan, and Tums.

 - Drugs — Medicines are now available that effectively reduce or stop the secretion of stomach acid.
 These medicines are usually the most important part of treating esophagitis.
-Other medications increase the strength of the LES muscle.
+Other medications work by neutralizing the acid environment of the stomach.